 - The money you put into savings and other investments that aren’t pre-tax investments

 And any other regular expenses that you can think of off hand.
 Writing your expenses down on paper or a spreadsheet is a great way to start.

-However, at some point, you may want to switch to a more formal expense tracking system.
+However, at some point, you may want to switch to a budgeting app that makes it easier.

 Managing Your Finances Online